 Overall a mild winter but cool summer.
 Yuk: the worst pattern I can imagine.
-A very wet year in Scotland, with some places getting twice the average.
+It was a very wet year in Scotland, with some places getting twice the average preciptation.
 The highest temperature of the year was only 29.7C (in July) - making this the only year since 1981 when 30C has not been exceeded at least once during the year.
-The period February 1992 to January 1993 was the wettest 12 month on record for Scotland, with an average of 1823 mm.
+The period February 1992 to January 1993 was the wettest 12 months on record for Scotland, with an average of 1823 mm.
 Like 1992, overall the year was cooler than average - a consequence of the Mount Pinatubo eruption in the Phillippines in 1991, perhaps.
+It was the coldest autumn since 1952 going by the CET, and we haven't had one anywhere near as cold since.

 January.
 Very mild (5.9C CET), unsettled, with many gales (with 13th, 17th, 23rd, and 24th were worst).
 It was the wettest January in western and central Scotland since 1929.
 A record low pressure was set for the north Atlantic, on the 10th: 916 mbar was confirmed (and 913mb claimed) off NW Scotland.
 This is the lowest pressure in the world outside of tropical storms and the centres of tornadoes.
 This low pressure accompanied by the Braer Storm on the 10th; the gales led to the final breakup of the oil tanker Braer, stranded by an earlier storm in the previous week.
 A severe blizzard affected Scotland and the north of England on the 11-12th, with 30 cm of level snow, and 30' drifts.
 There was severe flooding in the Perth region as the Tay and Earn broke their banks following the thaw.